-If it's your first time having sex, you probably have loads of questions on your mind, but you may not feel comfortable talking about them.
+If it's your first time having sex, you probably have loads of questions you may not feel comfortable asking.
 And that’s totally normal.
-To put your mind at ease, we’ve compiled a list of some of the really important stuff you should know before, during, and after doing the deed.
+To put your mind at ease, we’ve made a list of some of the important stuff you should know before, during and after doing the deed.

 - you’ve just started thinking more about sex

 - you’re curious about sex

 - you feel ready to have sex for the first time.